 God will not present you to anyone unequally yoked, but Satan will.

 You want to ask specific questions before you seriously court a person; these questions will keep your head clear from moving with emotions.
-You also want to look for fruit during these 30-90 days.
+Additionally, look for fruit during these 30-90 days.

-You MUST be strong in this area and not allow your feelings to overlook their testimony.
-Yes, some people are indeed in their early walk with Christ, and they are not aware of the language; this might be the case but pray for God to reveal to you if it is.
+And, you MUST be strong in this area and not allow your feelings to overlook their testimony.
+Yes, some people are indeed in their early walk with Christ and are not aware of the language; this might be the case, but pray for God to reveal to you if it is.

-Also, being equally yoked though salvation does not mean you two are on the same level of maturity or are walking along the same path.
+Also, being equally yoked through salvation does not mean you two are on the same maturity level or walking along the same path.
 When this does not intersect, don’t settle—they’re just not the one.
 Your potential mate’s value systems might not be aligned.

 Waiting on the Lord